Press release distribution: The what, where & who of press releases

 Sure, there are plenty of services that promise to sell you media lists or pull emails of contacts based on some SEO algorithm or another.
 Then you can take that list and mass-blast a generic pitch to hundreds of potentially-relevant sources at once.
 But you know what that ends up being the majority of the time?

-This is hands-down the most effective way of pitching a press release.
+This is hands-down the most effective way of pr pitching.

 Building relationships, having connections in the media, knowing your niche journalist contacts or local newspapers, and providing value to them consistently is the best way to curate your own distribution list without having your PR dumped in the spam folder.